arnabp/Purkayastha_CSCI2270_FinalProject/README.md

 ### How to Run

+To run the program, download the zip of the project, unpack, and navigate to the folder within terminal.
+Execute with:

+<pre><code> ./FinalProject bracket0.txt </code></pre>

-To run the program: include a txt file in the directory of the program.
+For the program to work, include a txt file in the directory of the program.
 To help, a test file "bracket0.txt" is included.
 The txt file must contain each players name followed by their rank, separated by a comma.
 Players must be pre-sorted by rank starting from 1.
 The name of the test file must then be included as a command argument when running the file.
 All commands are listed in the menu that is displayed when running the program, and select options by inputting a number for the appropriate option.

 ### Dependencies

-Program should be compiled using the G++ GNU Compiler.
 No additional libraries are required.

 ### System Requirements